-Reinforcement can be considered “positive” or “negative,” depending on whether a stimulus is added or removed to a situation to encourage behavior.
-Positive reinforcement occurs when a stimulus is added – like when a candy bar is given to a child after they get an A+ on their test.
+Reinforcement can be considered “positive” or “negative,” depending on whether a stimulus is added or removed to a situation to encourage the behavior.
+Positive reinforcement occurs when a stimulus is added - like when a candy bar is given to a child after they get an A+ on their test.

 Why Are Schedules of Reinforcement Important?

 For some, this looks like enjoying takeout at their favorite restaurant after ten hours of studying.
-For others, this looks like setting their room up in a certain way so they have to get up and end the blaring sound of their alarm.
-There are many ways to increase the likelihood of behaviors, as studied by psychologists and tested by individuals, parents schools, companies, and larger organizations.
+For others, this looks like setting their room up in a certain way, so they have to get up and end the blaring sound of their alarm.
+There are many ways to increase the likelihood of behaviors, as studied by psychologists and tested by individuals, parents, schools, companies, and larger organizations.

 Continuous vs. Partial Reinforcement

 This is why partial reinforcement schedules have been identified and used.
-While some of these reinforcement schedules are intuitive, others can be intentionally set with the schedule in mind.
+While some reinforcement schedules are intuitive, others can be intentionally set with the schedule in mind.
 Giving out a reward card to customers that allows them to “buy nine ice cream cones, get one free” might feel like a typical deal, but it’s also a classic example of fixed ratio reinforcement.